aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Procedure:** Derived from [Soil texture product](#Ch05.02).
 First, layer is reclassified so that class of interest is 1, other classes are 0.
 Then processed with `egvtools::input2egv()` with `fill gaps = TRUE` performing inverse distance weighted (power = 2) filling of gaps at the border.
+At the very end, layer is standardized by subtracting arithmetic mean and dividing by root mean squared error.